dranjan/dranjan.github.io/README.md

     bundle exec jekyll serve --host 0.0.0.0

-which allows the site to be viewed at `http://localhost:4000` on any computer on the local network.
+which allows the site to be viewed at `http://localhost:4000` on the host computer or at `http://<local_ip_address>:4000` on any computer on the local network.
 This will automatically rebuild the site whenever any Jekyll source file is modified, but it will not catch changes in `_nb` because Jekyll doesn't process that directly.